 The CFPA holds an annual gathering and dinner open to all members to learn of and give input to our work.
 Speakers have included William Sloane Coffin, Admiral Stansfield Turner, Freeman Dyson, and John Kenneth Galbraith, among others.

-Using petitions, letters, phone calls, and personal meetings, the Coalition lobbies New Jersey elected representatives to sponsor and support specific legislation to advance our goals.
-With its Urgent Action and Email Networks, over 1,000 households and key organizations are alerted when important legislation needs to be advocated to our representatives.
+Using petitions, letters, phone calls, and personal meetings, the Coalition lobbies Pennsylvania and New Jersey elected representatives to sponsor and support specific legislation to advance our goals.
+Over 4,000 households and key organizations are alerted when important legislation needs to be advocated to our representatives.

 Gun Violence Prevention:

 The Coalition organizes vigils, rallies, and other public demonstrations to call attention of the community, the media, and our elected representatives to the urgent need for advancing our goals.
-At times the CFPA co-sponsors events with other organizations to increase our effectiveness in advocating initiatives such as childproof handguns and projects such as peaceful conflict resolution.
+At times the CFPA co-sponsors events with other organizations to increase our effectiveness and to lend solidarity to related causes.

 Each year in August the Hiroshima and Nagasaki Commemoration is held.
 Speakers and other cultural elements come together in a program in remembrance of the victims of nuclear weapons.